javalite/site-content/src/activeweb/views.md

 ## No JSPs

 ActiveWeb does not use JSPs.
-The main reason for not using JSPs is thir inability to test generated HTML with JSPs in a test environment.
+The main reason for not using JSPs is their inability to test generated HTML with JSPs in a test environment.
 For more on testing, see ...
 [Generating views in tests](testing#generating-views-during-testing).

 ## ActiveWeb uses FreeMarker